-The weeks leading up to the concert were the most controversial and anxiety-inducing in Spanish Fork history.
+The weeks leading up to the concert were the most controversial in Spanish Fork history.
 It was as though Satan himself had been invited to give a presentation to the teenagers of our community on why he should be worshipped and parents should be disobeyed.

-- Don’t watch the Simpsons – it’s animated.
+- Don’t watch the Simpsons.
+It’s animated.

 The fairgrounds weren’t too far from our house.
 When the night of the concert arrived, the typically blue sky turned gray.
 The moon was blood red.
 There were rumors of locusts roaming the abandoned streets.

-It was terrifying.
+It was freaky as heck.

-As the concert began, I was sitting with my brother in the bedroom we shared.
+As the concert began, I was with my brother in the bedroom we shared.
 He’s two years older and, for some reason, didn’t seem all that worried about a hedonistic band performing just down the road.

 Everyone made it to school and work the next day.
-The sky was again blue, the moon was again... whatever happens to be its normal color.
-And soon after, Spanish Fork banned any concert from ever being performed at the fairgrounds again.
+The sky was again blue; the moon was again silvery—or whatever its normal color is.
+Soon after, the city of Spanish Fork banned any concert from ever being performed at the fairgrounds again.

 It was a night of rage.